TeaShull/PhytoBSA/README.md

 ***Reference Configuration***
 Reference name must be configured.
-Currently, there are a few preconfigured references that will autopopulate genomes, snpmasks and the appropriate SnpEff library
+Currently, there are a few pre-configured references that will auto-populate genomes, snpmasks and the appropriate SnpEff library
 - Arabidopsis_thaliana
 - Zea_mays
 - Oryza_sativa_Japanica